stevorated/multi-dockerized/README.md

 **auth** service (jwt based auth & handshake endpoint) will be available in http://localhost:3050/auth/v1/some/route
 **fib** service will be available in http://localhost:3050/fib/v1/some/route
 **worker** just provides a sample (redundant) action just to show the capability.
+In addition you also get
+**pgadmin** all this will also expose in localhost:8084

 ### Starting each service